No Products in the Cart

 Compressed mattresses are designed for short-term storage or shipping, usually for a few months.
 We recommend unboxing and using your compressed mattress within six months to a year of purchase to ensure it retains its original shape and comfort.
 Extended storage in a compressed state may affect its performance.

-It's generally not advisable to store a mattress folded for an extended period, as this can lead to permanent damage or creases that affect its comfort and support.
+It's generally not advisable to store a mattress folded for an extended period of time, as this can lead to permanent damage or creases that affect its comfort and support.
 If you need to transport it temporarily, fold it gently, and don't leave it in this state for too long.
 Always store it flat for extended storage to maintain its integrity.

 Related blog posts: